 Both inpatient and outpatient treatment work to make the patient stop drinking alcohol immediately and start the detox.
 Throughout the process, the staff will help and motivate every patient and enable them access to various coping strategies.

 The goal of both is also to re-integrate the patient into normal society and get them back on track with their lives.

 Other overlapping core principles of both treatments include:

-When faced with such a life-altering decision as your recovery, it is important to weigh up all options, and prioritise your needs.
+When faced with such a life-altering decision as to your recovery, it is important to weigh up all options and prioritise your needs.
 Both inpatient and outpatient treatment options have good and bad sides, which will vary in importance from patient to patient.

 Below we have listed some of the most common questions you should ask a specialist before deciding on your choice of treatment.
 These questions include: